A. Plot

 ii.
 Setting: Where/when do the characters live?
 Does the setting contribute to the narrative?

 iii.
-Conflicts: What are the challenges facing the protagonist(s)?
+Conflicts: What are the central challenges or tensions facing the protagonist(s)?
 What are the conflict(s) that he or she (or they) will have to overcome?

-The beginning is often called the introduction or exposition.
-By establishing the characters, setting and initial conflicts, the beginning "sets the scene" for the rest of the narrative.
+The beginning is often called the introduction or initial scene.
+By establishing the characters, setting and initial conflicts, the exposition "sets the scene" for the rest of the narrative.
 Dickens' famous opening line in A Tale of Two Cities, "It was the best of times, it was the worst of times," is a classic piece of exposition that helps establish the social and political background of the novel.

 Rising Action